lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 pachctl list file videos@master
 ```

-# Create frames pipeline
+# 5) Create frames pipeline
-Now that you have the videos to be processed checked into the **videos** repo, you can create the **frames** pipeline using the pipeline specification `frame-extract.json` defined in this GitHub repository.
+Now that you have the videos to be processed checked into the **videos** repo, you can create the **frames** pipeline using the specification `frame-extract.json` defined in this GitHub repository.
 ```
 pachctl create pipeline -f https://raw.githubusercontent.com/lfierro/pachyderm-vid2frames-demo/master/frame-extract.json
 ```